AtharvaGawande14/flora-vision/README.md

 # FloraVision

-A modern and visually immersive plant store landing page built using React, Vite, and Tailwind .
+A modern and visually immersive plant store landing page built using React, Vite, and Tailwind CSS.

 ## Live Demo